running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 ## Sockets

-Some items can drop with a certain amount of sockets (Weapons, Armors, Shields and Helms) and the possible number of sockets are 0-6.
+Some items can drop with a certain amount of sockets (Weapons, Armors, Shields and Helms) and the possible number of sockets are 0-6 (0-3 for helms).
 Amounts are randomized at every drop with lower % chance for every added socket.
 Sockets can also be re-randomized with Socket Stones (no risk) or Transmute Scrolls (risk of burning).
 This is explained in more detail below under the Socket Stone category.
 Sockets can be used to fit either runes or skull jewels to strengthen the players item.

 **Tips on fitting your sockets**